hi-paris/XPER/README.md

 ```
 <img src="images/perf.png" alt="metrics" width="200">

-**For use cases above 10 feature variables it is advised to used the default option kernel=True for computation efficiency** ➡️
+**For use cases above 10 feature variables it is advised to use the default option kernel=True for computation efficiency** ➡️

 ```python
 # Option 1 - Kernel True